codeigniter4/CodeIgniter4/user_guide_src/source/models/model.rst

 insert()
 --------

+The first parametre is an associative array of data to create a new row of data in the database.
+If an object is passed instead of an array, it will attempt to convert it to an array.

-An associative array of data is passed into this method as the only parameter to create a new row of data in the database.
-The array's keys must match the name of the columns in a ``$table``, while the array's values are the values to save for that key:
+The array's keys must match the name of the columns in the ```$table```, while the array's values are the values to save for that key:

 .. literalinclude:: model/015.php

-You can retrieve the last inserted row's primary key using the ``getInsertID()`` method.
+The second parametre is of type boolean which determines whether an insert ID should be returned.
+If it is omitted, then the default return value is the insert id.

 update()
 --------